 The Project will devise tools so that community-building takes less time, reduces the resources required for compliance, and frustrates fewer well-intentioned entrepreneurs, by providing ways to work around onerous financial, bureaucratic, and regulatory processes.

-The tools will be made freely available to governments and organizations seeking to get things done, to entrepreneurs without the knowhow to overcome hurdles, and to small builders or homeowners who could build well in an economical, low-tech way.
+The tools will be made freely available to governments and organizations seeking to get things done, to entrepreneurs without the knowhow to overcome hurdles, and to small developers and property owners who can build well in an economical, low-tech way.

 The Project includes research, publication, free tools, pilot projects, public presentations, and technical assistance.

 The Project for Lean Urbanism is managed by the Center for Applied Transect Studies.
 The Project has received generous funding from the John S. and James L. Knight Foundation and the Kresge Foundation.